 We’re going to take a look at our top 8 predictions for education in Australia and New Zealand for 2022.
-If the future of education is something you’re interested in you’re going to want to sign up for our next big event.
+If the future of education is something you’re interested in you’re going to want to sign up for webinar series - Future Building in Education.

-On 4 May this year, we’re hosting our first-ever virtual conference which is dedicated to education in Australia and New Zealand.
+This webinar series is dedicated to education in Australia and New Zealand.
 We’ll be hearing from a host of experts, some of whom you will have heard from before through our channels, and lots of new friends who will bring fresh perspectives.
-The topic 'Future Building in Education' is one close to our hearts and registration has opened, if you’d like to sign up.
+The topic 'Future Building in Education' is one close to our hearts.

 Now let’s take a look at our 8 predictions for education in 2022.